Systems thinking is not the same as holistic thinking

 This in turn causes yet another problem which is that the choice of a boundary is a subjective one, requiring perspective, so we must consider that these distinctions we make for the whole (and each subsequent distinction we make of the parts) is perspectival.
 Change our perspective and the distinctions we make change, too.

-This is one of 6 "Sacred Cows" of Systems Thinking.
-See the table below for all sacred cows and their scientifically valid replacements and then click on the links to read more about each.
+This is just one of the "Sacred Cows" of Systems Thinking.
+Click the link to see all all sacred cows and their scientifically valid replacements.

 For a much more extensive introduction to these ideas see the new book, Systems Thinking Made Simple: New Hope for Solving Wicked Problems.